-Having in mind, that solar corona has a brightness nearly equal to full Moon (-11,5 mag), it could be easily seen during the deep partial phase, when lunar disk almost fully overlaps with solar one.
+Having in mind, that solar corona has a brightness nearly equal to full Moon (-11,5 mag), it could be easily seen during the deep partial phase when lunar disk almost fully overlaps with the solar one.
 Unfortunately the solar corona, that appears on the opposite side of the crescent is literally washed out by its much stronger gleam and remains invisible for the observer for most of the time.

 Watching some footages on Youtube I noticed, that solar corona outline can be visible up to about 3min after totality, which means upon around 96% obscuration.
 The best proof of this phenomena has been reported by Daniel Fisher during the 2017 annular solar eclipse in Argentina.
 He captured a solar corona and prominences, being visible just before 2nd contact, when solar obscuration was turning into 97% (Pic.
 4, 5).
-These pictures were a serious inspiration for myself to carry out a full observation and set a treshold of solar corona visibility against the obscuration value.
+These pictures were a serious inspiration for me to carry out a full observation and set a threshold of solar corona visibility against the obscuration value.

-During the 2017 Great American Eclipse I was fortunate to manage this kind of observation, which is obviously dangerous.
+During the 2017 Great American Eclipse, I was fortunate to manage this kind of observation, which is obviously dangerous.
 Before I show my results, I would like to assure you, that in spite of direct sunlight hazard there are two tips & tricks, thanks to them you will able to see the solar corona outline:

 – If you don’t have a binocular just block the light coming from thin solar crescent by your thumb and try to spot a fuzzy arc next to your thumb.
 It should work at least 2 min before or after totality.

-For my observation purposes I used a long lenses Nikkor f3.5-5.6 55-300mm for the solar corona observation outside the totality.
-In order to capture the solar corona next to the crescent sun I used the light-fall feature of the Nikkor 55-300mm lens, that could save my sight and camera a bit diminishing a major light at once.
+For my observation purposes, I used a long lenses Nikkor f3.5-5.6 55-300mm for the solar corona observation outside the totality.
+In order to capture the solar corona next to the crescent sun, I used the light-fall feature of the Nikkor 55-300mm lens, that could save my sight and camera a bit diminishing a major light at once.
 At 300mm the fuzzy arc was looking big likewise you could watch it through a good binocular.

 The images below show the sequence of solar corona visibility between 94% and 92% obscuration, as has been captured during 2017 Greatest American Eclipse (Pic.
 6 – 15.

-As a conclusion of this article I would like to announce, that finally I managed the solar corona observation outside the totality.
+As a conclusion of this article, I would like to announce, that finally, I managed the solar corona observation outside the totality.
 I have gathered all my pictures together, what you can see below (Pic.
 20).

 - Sigismondi C., 2008, Measures of solar diameter with eclipses: Data analysis, problems and perspectives, (in:) AIP Conference proceedings